khofstadter/CS220-AU-navigating-the-digital-world/README.md

 <br>

 ### syllabus
 You can find a brief outline of the weekly workshops in the [syllabus](syllabus.md) file.
-This outline is subject to change based your progress.
+This outline is subject to change based on our progress.

 <br>